Nankai University: Research

-The University has established broad international exchanges and collaborative relationships with more than 200 universities and academic institutions.
+The university has established broad international exchanges and collaborative relationships with more than 200 universities and academic institutions.
 Nobel Laureates Chen Ning Yang, Tsung-Dao Lee, Samuel Chao Chung Ting, Robert A. Mundell, and Reinhard Selten as well as former President of Korea Kim Dae Jung and former US Secretary of State Henry Kissinger were all conferred Honorary Professorships by Nankai University.

-In November 2016 Robert F. Engle, who won the 2003 Nobel Prize in economics, became an honorary professor at Nankai.
+In November 2016, Robert F. Engle, who won the 2003 Nobel Prize in economics, became an honorary professor at Nankai.

 Many other world-known scholars and entrepreneurs have been invited as Visiting Professors at Nankai University.
 Dr. Heng-Kang Sang returned from the United States to found the College of Economic and Social Development in 1987.
 Nankai University, a magnet for talented mathematicians known both at home and abroad, has become one of the most famous centers for mathematics worldwide.

 Nankai established nine Confucius Institutes around the world.

 Scientists from Nankai have been involved in different scientific breakthroughs and important advancements.

 Rankings and reputation

 Nankai University is ranked among the top 10 universities in China, with exceptions in 2017 and 2018.
 In the ranking of top 50 universities in China published by Renmin University of China in June 2011, it was ranked 10th.
 In the Netbig ranking of 2011 it was ranked 10th as well.
 In the QS World University Rankings of 2013 it was ranked 62nd among Asian universities, and 11th in China.
 In the Chinese first-class university ranking of 2012 by Wu Shulian of China Management Academy, it was placed 8th.
 In the CWTS Leiden Ranking 2013, it was ranked 53rd among world universities, and 1st in China.

-In the Nature Index Global 2014, it was ranked 83rd among world universities, and 7th in China.
+In the Nature Index Global 2025, it was ranked 16th among world universities, and 12th in China.

 Department rankings

 The university is also highly regarded for its top quality undergraduate programs.
 Nankai's mathematics, chemistry, history, business and economics programs are among the best in China.

 Chern, Shiing-Shen established the world's largest mathematics institute (in terms of office area) in Nankai University.

+However, the administration of the School of Physics at Nankai University is particularly chaotic, with bureaucratic corruption and many incompetent professors.